HariSrimukhi/VisualQuestion-Answering/README.md

 # Visual Question-Answering
-Utilised the tools from Hugging Face to create an AI model capable of interpreting and answering questions about images.
+ The "Visual Question & Answering (VQA)" harnesses tools from Hugging Face to develop an advanced AI model that interprets and answers questions about images.
+By integrating state-of-the-art natural language processing with computer vision, this project enables the model to understand and respond to queries related to visual content.
+Leveraging Hugging Face’s pre-trained models and fine-tuning techniques, the system excels in providing accurate, context-aware answers.
+The VQA model is designed for applications in interactive AI, educational tools, and accessibility.

-link to the project:
+Link to the project:
 https://colab.research.google.com/drive/1HJiSXPnghga6IJEGQNsdpyzx2GlDm3IN?usp=sharing